Naved-Ansari/ansari-neural-forge/README.md

 ## 🧠 Overview

-ForgeFlow AI is an intelligent multi-agent system that helps users manage tasks, schedules, and notes through a conversational interface.
+Ansari Neural Forge is an intelligent multi-agent system that helps users manage tasks, schedules, and notes through a conversational interface.

 It demonstrates how multiple AI agents can collaborate using shared data and tools to execute real-world workflows.